filakhtov/gentoo-use-docs/app-crypt/gpgme.md

 This flag should only be enabled if there is an explicit need for the static libraries.

+### test
+Execute the `make check` command (and additional `make check` for every enable Python version) after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because it is primarily oriented towards the developers, maintainers and testers.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.